Elective Credit Policy

 - Courses designed as bridging or leveling work for Master's programs (Foundations of Accounting, Concepts in Economics, etc.)

-- Courses that are very similar in scope to core coursework (Principles of Instructional Design, Learning and Education, etc.)
+- Courses that are very similar in scope to core coursework (Principles of Instructional Design, Organizational Effectiveness, etc.)

 - Courses offered at the undergraduate level (4000) with a graduate (5000) option

-Instructions regarding the review/approval process for elective coursework are available in the Course Registration Process section (link: Course Registration Process).
+Information regarding the elective review/approval process during coursework is available in the Course Registration Process section (link: Course Registration Process).

 Proposing an Individual Study Project (LEAD 7997)